boldbi/bold-bi-docs/docs/deploying-bold-bi/deploying-in-linux/deploy-bold-bi-using-apache-server/configure-apache-server-in-ubuntu.md

 # Deploy Bold BI on Ubuntu Using Apache Server

- Execute the following command to deploy Bold BI with apache server in your Linux machine:
+To deploy Bold BI with Apache server on your Linux machine, execute the following command:

  ~~~shell
   sudo bash install-boldbi.sh -i {new} -u {user} -h {host URL} -s apache
  ~~~

-* **i:** Installation type: Specifies either it is a new or upgrade installation.
+* **i:** Installation type: Specifies whether it is a new or upgrade installation.

 * **u:** Specify the user or group that manages the service.

 * **h:** Domain or IP address of the machine with HTTP protocol.

-* **s:** setting this to “apache” will automatically configure the Bold BI with the apache server.
+* **s:** Setting this to “apache” will automatically configure Bold BI with the Apache server.

-	>**IMPORTANT:** If you have any existing applications running in that Linux machine using Apache, set “-n” value to false and configure the [Apache manually](/deploying-bold-bi/deploying-in-linux/deploy-bold-bi-using-apache-server/configure-apache-server-in-ubuntu/#manually-configure-apache).
+	>**IMPORTANT:** If there are any existing applications running on the Linux machine using Apache, set the “-n” value to false and configure [Apache manually](/deploying-bold-bi/deploying-in-linux/deploy-bold-bi-using-apache-server/configure-apache-server-in-ubuntu/#manually-configure-apache).

-    Example for new installation,
+    Example for new installation:

     ~~~shell
      sudo bash install-boldbi.sh -i new -u www-data -h http://linux.example.com -s apache
     ~~~

-Once the installation is completed, open the host URL in the browser and continue the application startup.
+Once the installation is completed, open the host URL in the browser and continue with the application startup.

 ## Manually Configure Apache

-To configure Apache as a reverse proxy to forward requests to the Bold BI app, modify `/etc/apache/sites-available/000-default.conf.` Open it in a text editor and add the following code.
+To configure Apache as a reverse proxy to forward requests to the Bold BI app, modify the `/etc/apache/sites-available/000-default.conf` file.
+Open it in a text editor and add the following code.

 ~~~shell
 <VirtualHost *:80>